 Virtual File System Sample for Windows in .NET, C#

-This sample implements a virtual file system with synchronization support, on-demand loading, selective offline files support, upload and download progress, and error reporting.
+This sample implements a virtual file system for Windows with synchronization support, on-demand loading, selective offline files support, upload and download progress, and error reporting.
 It synchronizes files and folders both from remote storage to the user file system and from the user file system to remote storage.
 It is written in .NET Core, C#.

 To simulate the remote storage, this sample is using a folder in the local file system on the same machine.

 The purpose of this sample is to demonstrate the major features of the IT Hit User File System for .NET and provide patterns for its programming.
 You will use this sample as a starting point for creating a OneDrive-like file system for your DMS/CRM/ERP and will reprogram it to publish data from your real storage instead of the local file system.
 This sample provides a bare minimum code and functionality for demo purposes.
 For advanced features, such as thumbnails support, context menu, automatic locking and custom states/properties support see the Virtual Drive sample and WebDAV Drive sample.

 - Microsoft Windows 10 Creators Update or later version.